Waltham Abbey

 Going Out

-Residents and visitors alike are undoubtedly spoilt for choice when it comes to enjoying an evening out.
+Residents and visitors alike are spoilt for choice when it comes to enjoying an evening out.
 Waltham Abbey boasts a variety of restaurants and cafes offering both traditional British cuisine and international fare.
 There are three wonderful 16th-century pubs in the main square.
 In fact, Waltham Abbey once held a Guinness World Record for the most pubs per square mile.

 Local Amenities